High-speed rail in India

-As of 2025, India does not have any operational high-speed rail lines capable of supporting more than 200 kph.
+As of 2026, India has no operational high-speed rail lines capable of supporting more than 200 kph.
 Currently, the highest speed is achieved by the Bhopal Shatabdi Express, Gatiman Express, Bhopal Vande Bharat Express and Khajuraho Vande Bharat Express on the Tughlakabad–Agra section and the regional Namo Bharat services with peak operational speed of 160 kph.

 Indian Railways operates India's railway system and comes under the purview of the Ministry of Railways of Government of India.
 As of 2023, it maintains over 108,706 km of tracks and operates over 13,000 trains daily.
 According to the Ministry of Railways, a route capable of supporting trains operating at more than 160 kph is considered as a higher speed or semi-high speed rail line.

 Earlier steam locomotive operated trains largely operated below 100 kph.
 With the introduction of electric locomotives in the later 1920s and newer steam locomotives, speeds of 100 kph were achieved.
 With the movement to AC traction in the late 1950s and introduction of diesel locomotives, commercial speeds of up to 120 kph was achieved in the late 1960s.
-With the introduction of high power electric locomotives in the 1990s, operating speeds of 130 kph was achieved with further developments leading to speeds of maximum speeds of 160 kph being realized in the early 2010s.
-Vande Bharat, an Electric Multiple Unit (EMU), introduced in 2018, is the fastest operational train-set and is capable of reaching 183 kph.
+With the introduction of high power electric locomotives in the 1990s, operating speeds of 130 kph was achieved with further developments leading to maximum speeds of 160 kph being realised in the early 2010s.
+Vande Bharat, an electric multiple unit (EMU), introduced in 2018, is the fastest operational train-set and is capable of reaching 183 kph.

 Prime ministers of India and Japan at ground breaking ceremony of Mumbai-Ahmedabad high-speed line on 14 September 2017.
 A Modified E5 series Shinkansen, that was originally agreed to be purchased by India, can be seen in the backdrop.

 The first high-speed railway corridor between Mumbai and Ahmedabad of about 508 km is currently under construction with a designed maximum operational speed of 350 kph and is expected to be operational fully by 2028-29.
 As of 2023, eight such corridors have also been proposed.